 A puppy pen is a sanity saver:

-A larger safe place to confine your pup with activity toys while you are busy doing other things (like having a shower).
+As a larger safe place to confine your pup with activity toys while you are busy doing other things (like having a shower).

-An area where you can provide a toilet spot to maintain housetraining if you need to leave for longer than your pup can hold on.
+When you go out, it’s an area where you can provide a toilet spot to maintain housetraining if you need to leave for longer than your pup can hold on.
 A tray of grass works very well.

 A pen will need a lid for a big breed pup (and some smaller ones too!) to prevent escaping and having the pup learn that barriers can be scaled.
 This is NOT a lesson you want your dog to learn!